 Ira Shefer

-Ira Shefer is a PhD candidate in Environmental and Climate Policy Chair at the School of Governance, the Technical University of Munich and has been a Research Fellow with the Israel Public Policy Institute (IPPI) since October 2018.
-Ira’s research expertise includes mostly environmental cooperation, knowledge transfer, sub-national climate governance and urban sustainability.
+Ira Shefer is a PhD candidate in Environmental and Climate Policy Chair at the School of Governance, the Technical University of Munich and he was a Research Fellow at the Israel Public Policy Institute (IPPI) in October 2018.
+Ira’s research expertise included mostly environmental cooperation, knowledge transfer, sub-national climate governance and urban sustainability.

-Currently Ira is a Visiting IPPI Fellow at the Institute for Advanced Sustainability Studies (IASS) as part of the “Decarbonization Strategies in the 21st Century” Fellowship Program.
+Ira was a Visiting IPPI Fellow at the Institute for Advanced Sustainability Studies (IASS) as part of the “Decarbonization Strategies in the 21st Century” Fellowship Program.

-Ira’s PhD project examines the influence of transnational, complex multi-actor collaborations to developments in domestic climate governance.
-The research looks into collaborations between German and European stakeholders with Israeli state and non-state actors concerning energy, green building and planning.
+Ira’s PhD project examined the influence of transnational, complex multi-actor collaborations to developments in domestic climate governance.
+The research looked into collaborations between German and European stakeholders with Israeli state and non-state actors concerning energy, green building and planning.

 Ira has a double major in Law and Asian Studies (LL.B./B.A.) from Haifa University, and an M.A. in Environmental Studies from Nagoya University (Japan).
 His Master’s thesis critically examined environmental cooperation between Japan and Asian cities.